Fallen Seven trial scheduled to get underway this month

-The state is asking it be allowed to introduce a 2014 misdemeanor conviction of Zhukovskyy in Stow Municipal Court in Stow, Ohio for providing false information to a police officer should Zhukovskyy testify in his own behalf.
+The state is asking it be allowed to introduce a 2014 misdemeanor conviction of Zhukovskyy in Stow Municipal Court in Stow, Ohio, for providing false information to a police officer should Zhukovskyy testify on his own behalf.

+The state has also filed a motion requesting that any evidence of alcohol consumption by the JarHead Motorcycle riders be limited to the lead rider, Albert Mazza.

 The state wants the court to limit testimony by the defense’s toxicological expert, Dr. Edwards Sellers and prohibit him from testifying about the cause of the collision, whether Mazza was impaired, and the truthfulness of Zhukovskyy’s statements about his drug use on the day of the accident.